The Complexity of Simultaneous Geometric Graph Embedding: -completeness of -SGE

 Though the $T_v$ in the example is maximal planar, this is not always the case.
-If we extend the example with an additional vertex $c$ such that $S(v)=a,h_1,b,c,h_2,h_3$, then $T_v$ will have a face $h_1^1,h_2^1,b^1,c^1$.
-We do, however, have the following. \begin{lemma} Each $T_v$ is $3$-connected. \end{lemma} \begin{proof} Using symmetry it is easy to verify that both $T$ and $W_v$ are $3$-connected.
+We do, however, have the following. \begin{lemma} Each $T_v$ is $3$-connected. \end{lemma} \begin{proof} Using symmetry it is easy to verify that $W_v$ is $3$-connected.
 We will use Menger's theorem to prove that $T_v$ is also $3$-connected.
 Let $u$ be any vertex of $W_v$.
 From every vertex $u$ in $W_v$ there is a path to $h_1$, a path to $h_2$ and a path to $h_3$ such that the paths share no vertex other than $u$.
 This can be seen as follows.
 If $u=v$ then we can reach each $h_i$ in one step.
 Otherwise, one path traverses the cycle in a clockwise direction, one traverses the cycle in a counterclockwise direction and one goes via $v$.
-The same holds for $T$ (which can also be thought of as a wheel graph).
+The same holds for the copy of $K_4$ (which can also be thought of as a wheel graph).
 It follows immediately that there are three interior pairwise vertex-disjoint paths between every two vertices in $T_v$.
-Hence, the lemma follows by Menger's theorem. \end{proof} Since $T_v$ is $3$-connected, all embeddings of $T_v$ are the same up to the choice of the outer face.
-Let $\T$ be the set of all $T_v$.

-\begin{theorem} $\T$ has an $n$-SGE if and only if $\chi$ is realizable. \end{theorem} \begin{proof} Suppose that $\chi$ is realizable.
+Hence, the lemma follows by Menger's theorem. \end{proof} Since $T_v$ is $3$-connected, all embeddings of $T_v$ are the same up to reflection and the choice of the outer face.
+Let $\T$ be the set of all $T_v$. \begin{theorem} Given a abstract order type $\chi$ on a set $V$ of $n$ elements, we can compute in polynomial time a set $\T$ of $n$ graphs, each on the same set of $3n-5$ vertices, such that $\T$ admits an $n$-SGE if and only if $\chi$ is realizable. \end{theorem} \begin{proof} Suppose that $\chi$ is realizable.
 Let $P$ be a labeled point set that realizes $\chi$ and let $p(v)$ be the point in $P$ that corresponds to $v$ in $\chi$.
-By Lemma~\ref{lem:hull_surrounding_encode_order_type}, the counterclockwise ray sweep around a point $p(v)\in P$ encounters the other points of $P$ in the order $S(v)$.
+After possibly reflecting $P$ along the $y$-axis, the counterclockwise ray sweep around each point $p(v)\in P$ encounters the other points of $P$ in the order $R(v)$.
 Hence, by construction of the wheel graphs, the induced straight-line drawing of each $W_v$ on $P$ is plane.
 A labeled point set whose induced straight-line drawing of each $T_v$ is plane can now easily be constructed from three copies of $P$ and affine transformations.